THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 Recording Construction in Progress

 Construction in progress should be capitalized and not depreciated.
-It should be reported with land and other non-depreciating assets at UCHC.
+It should be reported with land and other non-depreciating assets at UCH.
 Unspent debt proceeds from capital assets related debt should be reported in the net assets section of the statement of net assets as “restricted for capital projects.”

 Recording Works of Art and Historical Treasures